admbarre/fiji_scripts/README.md

     + Write a script to validate ROIs unsupervised and generate (True/False) (Positive/Negative) table and efficiency.
     + Write a GUI to allow user to validate/add points live.

-Issues:
-1. Saving ROI and results by running "Find Maxima" twice is duplicating and concatenating stack with itself
-2. First position ROI is being saved as second position (might be zero indexing issue?)